pulumi/pulumi-hugo/themes/default/content/blog/cloud-engineering-the-future-is-now/index.md

 The cloud engineering panel included Justin Fitzhugh, Dana Lawson, VP of Engineering at GitHub, Charity Majors, CTO at Honeycomb, and was moderated by Kat Cosgrove, Developer Advocate at JFrog.
 The session, titled "Your Peers," discussed the future of cloud engineering.

-When planning for the future of modern cloud applications, the panel agreed that the industry would continue to iterate and evolve away from DSLs and towards software engineering practices for infrastructure.
+When planning for the future of modern cloud applications, the panel agreed that the industry would continue to iterate and evolve away from domain specific languages, DSLs, and towards software engineering practices for infrastructure.
 They also agreed that while **Go** would be the most popular language for Infrastructure as Code, Ruby and JavaScript will also continue to be key languages.

 Cloud engineering personas will change as new technologies such as the Internet of Things, availability of 5G, orchestration, edge computing, and future network APIs roll out.
 Cloud engineers should continue to focus on containers and what goes into applications.
 Knowing the entire lifecycle of their application from development to production is a must for cloud engineers.
 It underlies the concept of a single persona that can use services to compose development and services.
 Ultimately, the job of the cloud engineer is to reduce complexity and reduce friction in the pipeline by using patterns as needed and building platforms and tools consistently.